LaravelDaily/Laravel-Reservations-Course/course/01 - Breeze, Companies CRUD.md

 });
 ```

 And let's add a navigation link in the menu, just next to the dashboard.
-For that, we will just copy-paste the existing Laravel Breeze `x-nav-link` component.
+We will copy-paste the existing Laravel Breeze `x-nav-link` component for that.

 **resources/views/layouts/navigation.blade.php**:
 ```blade